DataDog/documentation/content/en/tracing/setup_overview/open_standards/otlp_ingest_in_the_agent.md

 ---

 OTLP Ingest in the Agent is a way to send telemetry data directly from [OpenTelemetry SDKs][1] to Datadog Agent.
-Since versions 6.32.0 and 7.32.0, the Datadog Agent can ingest OTLP traces and [OTLP metrics][2] through both gRPC and HTTP.
+Since versions 6.32.0 and 7.32.0, the Datadog Agent can ingest OTLP traces and [OTLP metrics][2] through gRPC or HTTP.

+OTLP Ingest in the Agent allows you to use trace observability features in the Datadog Agent.
+Because the application is instrumented with OpenTelemetry SDK, some Datadog Tracing Library specific features aren't available for the ingested data including Application Security, Continuous Profiler, Runtime Metrics, and Ingestion Rules.

 <div class="alert alert-warning">OpenTelemetry Metrics ingestion is in beta and its behavior and configuration may change.</div>